jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *Privatization is the last access modification*.
 Once an descendant has excluded the member, higher descendants can’t exclude the member again, because they can’t access the member.

 B has excluded P, so A can’t exclude P again.
 Both access symbols above are about access to P. The first position of the access controller list is always about access to the symbol that defines the access controller list.
 Not all positions of the access controller need to be displayed.
 The last positions can be left out at might.
-That means that the last access controller doesn’t have to be about the line target, but can be about an intermediate access.
+That means that the last access controller doesn’t might be about the line target, but can be about an intermediate access.

 -----